briansworth/dev/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

   I have opted to go the different route, and use DirectoryServices to get the job done.
-  I want to assume the Active Directory module is not available, and that I can just run the script directory from the Sccm server.
+  I want to assume the Active Directory module is not available, and that I can run the script directly from the Sccm server.
 </p>
 <br>
 <p>
-  First lets take a look at what permissions are set on the container.
+  Lets take a look at what permissions are set on the container.
 </p>

 ```powershell